emberjs/website/source/blog/2019-02-22-the-ember-times-issue-86.md

 สวัสดี Emberistas! 🐹

-Fill out the 2019 Ember Community Survey 📝!
+Fill out the 2019 Ember Community Survey 📝 and RFCs galore:

-RFC's galore...
-check out the two follow up RFCs to make Tracked Properties better  👣, an RFC to fully deprecate Partials 🥛...
+Check out the two follow up RFCs to make Tracked Properties better  👣, the full deprecation of Partials 🥛 and the renaming of htmlSafe and the deprecation of with 🚫!
-RFCs to rename htmlSafe and deprecate with 🚫, a RFC Roundup Redux episode of Ember Weekend 🔈...

-an Ember community experience 🤝,

-...and an exclusive interview with Ember contributor @cibernox 💬 !
+We also have a RFC Roundup Redux episode of Ember Weekend 🔈 for you, a wholesome Ember community experience 🤝, and last, but not least, an exclusive interview with Ember contributor @cibernox 💬 !

 ---

 ## [2019 Ember Community Survey 📝](https://emberjs.com/blog/2019/02/19/ember-community-survey.html)

 The official 2019 Ember Community Survey is here!
 We would like your help to learn about who is in the Ember community and how they work with the framework.

 This is the fifth year we're learning about the community's makeup and interests, and we look forward to sharing the results at [EmberConf 2019](http://emberconf.com/) on March 18th.
 Over 1300 participants took part in the survey in 2018 ([2018 survey results](https://www.emberjs.com/ember-community-survey-2018/)) and we are aiming for even more participation this year!